tidb-incubator/TiBigData/docs/design/2022-03-10-write-bypass-tidb.md

 ![image alt text](imgs/global.png)

-### Checkpoint
+### ~~Checkpoint~~(Deprecated)

-Unlike the previous two implementations, TIDBSinkFunction inherits TwoPhaseCommitSinkFunction, which provides exactly-once semantics. calls to the commit function occur at the checkpoint node, as described in [TwoPhaseCommitSinkFunction](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/functions/sink/TwoPhaseCommitSinkFunction.html).
+~~Unlike the previous two implementations, TIDBSinkFunction inherits TwoPhaseCommitSinkFunction, which provides exactly-once semantics. calls to the commit function occur at the checkpoint node, as described in [TwoPhaseCommitSinkFunction](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/functions/sink/TwoPhaseCommitSinkFunction.html).~~

 ![image alt text](imgs/checkpoint.png)

+> [!NOTE]：If `commit primary key` fails, the data will be lost, because checkpoint has already been completed.
+Maybe optimize by storing the data in the external storage.

 ## Compatibility